 Who helped you?
 Not one of us can say we haven’t been helped somewhere along the way, either from parents, family or friends or from the state, who gave most of us our education.
 The poor just need us to give them opportunities.

-The poor are not lazy or stupid, in fact quite the opposite.
-They are hard working people who are clever and industrious.
-But when you work hard every day and still have nothing to show for it at the end, it is easy to eventually lose hope.
+The poor are not lazy or stupid, in fact, quite the opposite.
+They are hard-working people who are clever and industrious.
+But when you work hard every day and still have nothing to show for it in the end, it is easy to eventually lose hope.

 Will you join us as we bring in God’s Kingdom and Justice for the poor?